PavlidisLab/rdp/README.md

 update taxon set ordering = 7 where common_name = "yeast";
 update taxon set ordering = 8 where common_name = "e. coli";
 ```

+### Start the application

+After finishing all the steps, you can start your RDMM application again and test if everything works as expected.